Omikhleia/omikhleia-sile-packages/README.md

 will surely help package and class designers to distribute their work and spread the word.
 Alerque _et al._ did a great job there.

-I'd like to thank all those who visited this repoository, followed it or starred the project.
+I'd like to thank all those who visited this repository, followed it or starred the project.
 Even if you were few, and many didn't even say a word, hey, it's always nice to see other minds possibly interested in similar things.
 You all rock! - And are obviously welcome on the new repository too.